Symphony Messaging Dev Docs

 Automatic: Convenience Shell Script

 You may use the following convenience shell script to automatically build out a new truststore based on a list of servers.
 Please remember to include all possible connections that your bot requires.
-This may include: all Key Manager servers, all API Agent servers, the Symphony pod, any other third-party or internal endpoints that the bot will interact with.
+This may include: all Key Manager servers, all API Agent servers, the Symphony Messaging pod, any other third-party or internal endpoints that the bot will interact with.

 #!/bin/bash